hpi-swa-teaching/TabletopUI/packages/TabletopUI-ScreenManagement.package/TTGMSelectionMenu.class/README.md

-I am a list of all players where you can select the one who is currently entering the commands in the inputfield.
+[...]
+I am a version of TTPlayerSelectionMen where you can see every connected Player and execute Commands for all of them.

 Instance Variables
 	characterAdministration:		<TTCharacterAdministration>